-Kingshott Middle School presently comprises two forms in Year 3, three forms in Year 4 and two forms in Year 5.
-The children are taught in the purpose built Ashbrook Building which opened in 2008 and the building comprises six large and bright classrooms, cloakroom and toilet facilities, a dedicated office and resources room and a super open area, with its own computer bank.
+Kingshott Middle School presently comprises three forms in Year 3, three forms in Year 4 and three forms in Year 5.
+The Year Threes and Year Fours are taught in the purpose-built Ashbrook Building which opened in 2008 and the building comprises six large and bright classrooms, cloakroom and toilet facilities, a dedicated office and resources room and a super open area, with its own computer bank.
 This space is used as an additional teaching space, library and practical area.
+The Year Fives are taught in the new Robinson Building which opened in 2015.
 The Middle School provides bright, safe and secure learning and teaching spaces for all its pupils and, whilst having its own identity, it is a fully integrated part of the whole school.
-Our objective in the Middle School phase is to provide a caring, happy and stimulating environment for the children as they make the transition from the Pre-Prep to the Senior School proper.
+Our objective in the Middle School phase is to provide a caring, happy and stimulating environment for the children as they make the transition from the Pre-Prep to the Senior School.

 For most of the academic curriculum, children in Years 3 and 4 are taught by their class teacher.
 The practical subjects – Art, Design Technology, ICT and Music are taught by specialist teachers, as are French, PE and Games.
-Children in Year 5 have their teaching base within their classrooms, but are taught by subject specialists for the major part of the whole curriculum.
+Children in Year 5 have their teaching base within the Robinson and are taught by subject specialists for the major part of the whole curriculum.

 The Middle School has a vibrant, happy and busy atmosphere.
 Our focus is attaining the highest possible standards for all our children in the academic subjects, but we are also aware of the importance of ensuring that the wider curriculum is made available and accessible to all.
-Approximately one third of our weekly timetable is dedicated to sport, music, the practical and creative disciplines and technology.
 A strong emphasis is placed on pastoral care and education to create good citizens, not only of Kingshott but also of the wider community.

 We aim to enhance and enliven the curriculum through the provision of value added activities.
 For example, we have themed days in History including the Ancient Greeks, Romans, Egyptians and Vikings.
 We organise trips to reinforce classroom learning in subjects such as History, Science, Geography, Art and Religious Studies.
-Recent trips have included Bletchley Park, Linton Zoo, The Natural History and Science Museums, Ely Cathedral, a Sikh Gurdwara, Bhaktivedanti Hindu Temple and Fowlmere RSPB Reserve to name but a few.
-In Year 4 all the children go on a week’s residential trip to the Kingswood Activity Centre in Norfolk.
-This is hugely popular and gives the children the opportunity to challenge themselves physically, carry out environmental investigations and learn to live and get along with each other in very different circumstances and surroundings.
-In Year 5 the children spend a week away in the Peak District as part of their Geography studies.
+Recent trips have included The Natural History and Science Museums, Ely Cathedral, a Sikh Gurdwara, Bhaktivedanti Hindu Temple and Fowlmere RSPB Reserve to name but a few.
+In Year 3 all children spend a night at the National Space Centre in Leicester.
+In Year 4 all the children go on a two-night trip to Grafham Water.
+In Year 5 the children spend four nights away in the Peak District as part of their Geography studies.
+All of these trips are hugely popular and give the children the opportunity to challenge themselves physically and learn to live and get along with each other in very different circumstances and surroundings.

 Many children learn to play musical instruments taught by peripatetic teachers and all are given the opportunity to perform.
-We offer a range of lunch time and after school activities such as golf, sewing club, art club, Touchline football, cross country, magazine club, Box of Frogs Drama, Dance, table tennis and girls’ football and more.
-Children can also stay after school under the supervision of a Middle School teacher when they can have tea, spend thirty minutes in quiet study and then thirty minutes when they can relax by reading, drawing, playing board games etc. before going home at 5.30pm.
+We offer a range of lunch-time and after-school activities such as golf, touch typing, tennis, yoga, art club, Touchline football, cross country, juggling, Box of Frogs dance, table tennis, girls’ football and more.
+Children can also stay after school under the supervision of a Middle School teacher when they can have tea, spend thirty minutes in quiet study and leave at 5.00pm.
+They can also stay for another thirty minutes when they can relax by reading, drawing, playing board games etc. before going home at 5.30pm.